rladstaetter/LogoRRR/README.md

 ## Features

-- Supports **Windows, Mac Os X, Linux**
-- `LogoRRR` remembers last opened files and settings upon restart
+- **Cross-Platform Compatibility**: Easily use on **Windows, macOS, Linux**.
-- Drag and drop log files
+- **Drag and Drop**: Just drag and drop log files or directories for instant access.
-- Drag and drop a directory to open all contained files
-- Handle multiple files in parallel
+- **Interactive Filtering**: Effortlessly filter log entries to find exactly what you need.
-- Filter log files for entries interactively
+- **Multi-File Handling**: Manage and view multiple log files simultaneously.
-- Case sensitive and regex search
+- **Advanced Search Options**: Utilize case-sensitive and regex searches for precise results.
-- Unix `tail -f` like functionality to watch ongoing events
+- **Real-Time Monitoring**: Stay updated with Unix `tail -f` like functionality for ongoing events.
-- Keyboard shortcuts for more efficient usage
+- **Efficiency at Your Fingertips**: Quick keyboard shortcuts streamline your workflow.
+- **User-Friendly Memory**: `LogoRRR` smartly recalls your last files and settings on restart.

 ## Screenshots